ollielo/cinema_projectmanagement/design/2019/spec_proposal/readme.md

 - if present, the file:
     - shall be valid `json`
     - may include **cinema optional fields**
-    - may include any other valid `json`
+    - may include additional valid `json`

 ### Schema